MicrosoftDocs/WSL/WSL/file-permissions.md

 The result depends on if the file already has existing metadata.

-##### **The file does not have metadata (default)**
+##### User file does not have metadata (default)

 In the default scenario, when automounting Windows drives, we specify that the user ID (UID) for any file is set to the user ID of your WSL user and the group ID (GID) is set to the principal group ID of your WSL user.

-##### The file has metadata
+##### User file has metadata

 The UID and GID specified in the metadata is applied as the user owner and group owner of the file.

 ### Accessing Linux files from Windows using `\\wsl$`

-Accessing Linux files via `\\wsl$` will use the default user of your WSL distro.
+Accessing Linux files via `\\wsl$` will use the default user of your WSL distribution.
 Therefore any Windows app accessing Linux files will have the same permissions as the default user.

 #### Creating a new file

-The default umask is applied when creating a new file inside of a WSL distro from Windows.
+The default umask is applied when creating a new file inside of a WSL distribution from Windows.
 The default umask is `022`, or in other words it allows all permissions except write permissions to groups and others.

 ### Accessing files in the Linux root file system from Linux